 These extra steps take additional time and can create a larger amount of clutter in your kitchen and the need for storage space within your refrigerator or freezer.

-Should you wish to continue providing your dog with a raw food diet but want a little less hassle,
+Should you wish to continue providing your dog with a raw food diet but want a little less hassle, there are many raw food

 Is BARF Right For My Dog?